Contents

 You do not need to change your existing Ada code in any way: there are no annotations to write, no specific subprograms to call at strategic points in your code, your code does not need to be structured in a special way (indeed it may even be messy, legacy code).
 Furthermore, Mika treats your code, and even your folders, as read-only assets that should be preserved; Mika will not write into your existing folder structure nor change your code automatically: no damage can occur, as every file is considered read-only by Mika.

-Mika is the first tool of its kind: no other tool can generate targeted tests automatically on arbitrary code.
+Mika is the first tool of its kind: no other tool can generate targeted test inputs automatically on arbitrary code.
 Existing, traditional, testing tools execute tests, record tests outcomes, monitor tests executions etc. These activities are essential and Mika does not replace these traditional testing tools.
 Simply, Mika automatises, in a straightforward manner, the last manual task of software testing: the test data generation process.

 Mika is specially targeted at Ada code developed for the embedded system, real time system, high integrity system and safety critical system market.

-Mika is extremely powerful, it can generate targeted unit tests automatically of course, but also integration tests.
+Mika is extremely powerful, it can generate targeted unit test inputs automatically of course, but also integration tests.
 You can point Mika at a fairly high level Ada subprogram and it will generate automatically test inputs for that subprogram but these tests, will also exercise all the reachable constructs of all the lower level subprograms directly or indirectly called by your chosen top level subprogram.
 That is, Mika can perform automatic integration testing.

 A Small Example